“The limits of my language are the limits of my world”

 I help demanding English speakers, with a desire for self-improvement, to master their pronunciation in Spanish and reduce their accent, even if they don’t have much time or an advanced level.

 I’m the first Spanish native who is specialized in pronunciation for the English native speakers online.
 I want to share with you all what I’ve learned.
-A defined road map that will get you straight to the point, with less theory and more practice.
+A defined road map that will get you straight to the point, with few theory and more practice.

 A little more personal